- This story is regularly updated for relevance. Last updated: July 20, 2021

 In a preliminary study that came out in June, it was estimated that 1.7 million people from India could have died from COVID (at the time, the official death count was about 350,000).

 With the percentage of people who die from COVID having been lowered substantially—by May 2021, the U.S. was hitting its lowest death rates in 10 months—the U.S. has begun loosening its restrictions.
-But January 2021 was still a deadly month in the U.S., and with vaccine hesitancy and some people just outright refusing to get vaccinated, the pandemic certainly isn’t over yet.
+But January 2021 was still a deadly month in the U.S., and with vaccine hesitancy, some people just outright refusing to get vaccinated, and the rise of the delta variant, the pandemic certainly isn’t over yet.